cdransf/cd-11ty/src/posts/data/apple-music-a-tale-of-woe.md

 date: '2022-02-15'
 draft: false
 tags: ['music', 'apple', 'services']
-summary: Last week my Apple Music collection, in as far as I can tell, become corrupted or otherwise unmanageable.
-This isn't the first issue I've had with the service nor is it the most severe.
 ---

 Last week my Apple Music collection, in as far as I can tell, become corrupted or otherwise unmanageable.
 This isn't the first issue I've had with the service nor is it the most severe — I gave Apple Music a try right after it launched, remnants of Beats Music and all.<!-- excerpt --> Adding an album to your library was unreliable and tracks would get duplicated if you tried a second time.
 It ended up overheating my phone battery to the point it could no longer hold a charge.
 Back to Spotify I went.